 Exit Point Survey Scotland

-Confor will be refreshing the Timber Exit Point data for Scotland on behalf of the Timber Transport Forum over the coming months.
+Confor is refreshing the Timber Exit Point data for Scotland on behalf of the Timber Transport Forum throughout 2020.

-The work is being done by the same ‘Scotland Timber Traffic Survey Syndicate’ team as in 2014, led by Chris Piper & Co Chartered Foresters.
-The others involved will be Claire Glaister, Jon Macdonald and Mark Page.
+The work is being done by the same ‘Scotland Timber Traffic Survey Syndicate’ team as in 2014, involving Claire Glaister, Jon Macdonald and Mark Page.

 This exercise provides the timber transport groups with an indication of how much timber is forecast to come onto the public road network from more than 2500 forest entrances across Scotland.